 Now I have to be honest and say that I’m not as gaga for these as my family.
 I am the non-chocolate lover that would eat you under the table in licorice any day of the week…but chocolate in cake or bread or muffin form?
 It’s just not my deal.
 But my kids?
 And my husband?
 Lets just say my kids take after my husband in the chocolate department.
 Addicts I tell you!
 And they straight up devour these muffins.
 Rave reviews for sure.

 And the best part?
 I can feel so good about letting them devour them.
-They are sweetened with the natural goodness of bananas and honey (and a few chocolate chips, because you just have to live a little).
+They are sweetened with the natural goodness of bananas and maple syrup (and a few chocolate chips, because you just have to live a little).
 And they get their dense, decadent, perfect muffin-crumb texture from nutrient rich oat and almond flours-completely winning!

 If you have made any of my other baked goods recipes then you are likely to have all of the ingredients right in your pantry ready to go for this one…and they couldn’t be more simple to whip up.